TULiberalArts/Religion/pages/graduate.md

 Possible concentrations include:

-- African and African American History
-- African and African American Literature
-- African American Drama
-- African American Psychology
-- African Civilizations
-- African Languages
+- African Diaspora Christianity
-- Afrocentric Theory
-- Caribbean Culture
+- Gender & Religious Community
-- Cultural Studies
+- Islamic Studies
-- Ethnographic Methods
+- Jewish Studies
-- Gender, Sexuality and Women’s Studies
+- Animals and Religion
+- Religion & Sociology
+- Tibetan Buddhism
+- Interfaith Dialogue & Mysticism

 ### Temple Graduate School Funding
 At Temple, we believe that students from all walks of life should have access to a college education.
 If you need help paying for graduate school, you aren’t alone.
 Most students receive some form of financial aid to fund their education.
 Graduate students are eligible for financial assistance from federal, state, private, and university sources.
 We encourage you to explore all of the opportunities available and apply early to make your education an affordable experience.